-SALA will produce a printed program in 2023.
-The print program will be distributed through civic centres and Foodland stores across South Australia, as well as to all participating SALA venues.
+SALA will produce a printed program in 2025.
+The print program will be distributed through SALA venues, some civic centres and visitor information centres and Foodland stores across South Australia, as well as to all participating SALA venues.

 Early Bird Registrations